 In response to Food, Gold or Lead for Survival, one reader contacted me directly.
-It seems best to allow him to make his point in his own words, with only slight editing.
+I’ll allow him to make his point in his own words, with only slight editing.

 Like the idea of investing in lead.
 My preference would be twenty two rimfires because of cheapness and extremely wide use.

-Salesman at [a local] Bass Pro got rid of his large caliber handgun because he was paying thirty eight cents per shot.
+Salesman at [a local] Bass Pro got rid of his large caliber handgun because he was paying [a high price] per shot.
 There are many more guns out there that fire twenty twos, both rifles, revolvers, and autos.
 There are some people who might have trouble with the large calibers, but anyone can fire the twenty two.

 A final argument for twenty twos is that you can buy basically silent ammo, try that in a larger round.
 You may not want to make a huge noise or risk killing someone with every shot.
 The silent stuff could be a deterrant and has enough power for some small game….